-We are involved in three areas of work to support refugee integration in Scotland:
+We are involved in four areas of work to support refugee integration in Scotland:

 - The Edinburgh Weekend Club is a multi-faith programme of events for refugees, asylum seekers and new migrants to Scotland’s capital.
 Gatherings are family-friendly and a chance to make connections, practice English and explore different parts of the city.
 The Edinburgh Weekend Club was set-up by Scottish Faiths Action for Refugees in 2017.
 Since 2021 it is led by the local Edinburgh faith-based charity Edinburgh City Mission.
 We are now working to duplicate this model in other parts of Scotland.

 - We are running a Speaking Programme for faith groups in Scotland.
-Our experienced and knowledgeable speakers are able to travel to your community and introduce topics around refugee issues and integration.
-We have some funding for this work from the European Union and so we can provide this service free of charge.
+Our experienced and knowledgeable speakers are able to travel to your community or hold online events and introduce topics around refugee issues and integration.
+We provide this service free of charge.

-- New Scots Holidays is a pilot project we are developing with the Scottish Refugee Council, part funded by the European Union.
+- New Scots Holidays is a pilot project we developed with the Scottish Refugee Council, part funded by the European Union.
 This programme enables churches to host refugee families or groups in their homes for a short holiday, offering hospitality and friendship.
 After a successful pilot we are now able to offer advice to faith groups to set up a programme like this locally.